floatdrop/read-all-stream/readme.md

 Type: `object` or `string`

 If type of `options` is `string`, then it will be used as encoding.
-If type is `Object`, then next options is available:
+If type is `Object`, then next options are available:

 ##### options.encoding